acamu/reactive-vertx-frontend/README.md

         }
     }

-### Part Four MainVerticle class
+### Part Four - MainVerticle class

 First we need to inherit from [`AbstractVerticle`](http://vertx.io/docs/apidocs/io/vertx/core/AbstractVerticle.html) and override the start method.
-The start method will use a protected method **deployVerticle** which has to start verticle and ensure the child Verticle has been started.
+The start method will use a private method **deployVerticle** which has to start verticle and ensure the child Verticle has been started.

     public class MainVerticle extends AbstractVerticle {